Farming Village

 The British Wool Marketing Board is responsible for the promotion of wool as a sustainable fibre that is usable in a range of products including fashion, construction and interiors and is represented at the show.

-The Sheep Shearing area, supported by Lister, is a hub of excitement and activity all through the show.
+The Sheep Shearing area, this year supported by R.T.Anthony, is a hub of excitement and activity all through the show.
 From sheep shearing competitions on all three days to demonstrations offering advice and guidance on the Friday, the area is perfect for everyone interested in sheep farming or keeping.

 The Young Farmers always know how to inject a healthy amount of fun into proceedings.
 Come along and watch their trademark humorous competitions and performances on the stage that are guaranteed to put a smile on everybody’s face and view craft and cookery exhibits.
 You’ll also be able to watch members take part in stock judging, a skill which combines being able to compare and place livestock and explain the reasons for decisions to a judge.